What is a Victorian Conservatory?

 Different Victorian styles suit different properties and different conservatories prices fitted.
-The standard conservatory plan looks at home when added to any style of house, whereas dramatic T-Shape conservatories are an impressive addition to older properties.
+The standard conservatory plan looks at home when added to any house, whereas dramatic T-Shape conservatories are an impressive addition to older properties.

 More elaborate conservatories increase the conservatory price, but potentially also increase the value of the property, so check with your architect to ensure that you maximise the potential.
 Also be sure to check planning regulations, as different local authorities may have differing requirements.
-What is good about the Victorian conservatory is that its style has been tested for nearly 200 years, meaning that it has a strong evolution.
+What is good about the Victorian conservatory is that it has been tested for nearly 200 years, meaning that it has a strong evolution.

 - Most Victorian conservatories feature a dwarf wall

 - Contains a bay front with a steeply pitched roof

 - Usually have a multi faced design with 3,5 or 7 window facets

 With their enduring popularity and versatility, the Victorian scores an impressive 5/5.
 This is a design that has stood the test of time, and which looks as much as home as an addition to a new-build as it does to a period property.

 The Victorian design is reliable.
 Its tapered roof ensures good run-off, whilst the octagonal shape offers strength and durability.
 Its popularity is such that nearly every conservatory designer will offer a Victorian option, and this is great for the consumer because it means investment, innovation, and choice.
 This offers you the luxury of being able to shop around, safe in the knowledge that the basic shape and style is one that you can trust.

 Affordability- Star Rating 4/5

 With most conservatory designers offering a Victorian model, this one achieves a 4/5 rating for affordability.
 This is because there is intense competition across the industry.
 Combined with high demand and strong returns on investment, this translates to solid benefits for the consumer.